rotki/docs/usage-guides/index.md

 ## Set Up rotki Premium

-If you decide to purchase [rotki Premium](https://rotki.com/products/) later, you can set it up [here](/usage-guides/integrations/exchange-keys#rotki-premium)
+If you purchased a [rotki Premium](https://rotki.com/products/) subscription after creating your local account, you can activate it at any time by adding your API key and secret under **API Keys → rotki Premium** in the app.
+See [rotki Premium](/usage-guides/integrations/exchange-keys#rotki-premium) for the full setup instructions.

 ## Sync Data with rotki Server